It may be tempting to represent yourself on a minor drug charge, but you should reconsider.

-A conviction under the Controlled Drug and Substances Act (CDSA) for production, trafficking or possession of drugs can result in severe criminal penalties.
-Even a minor drug charge conviction can have serious, enduring consequences on your life.
+Convictions for the production, trafficking, and possession of drugs fall under the Controlled Drug and Substances Act (CSDA).
+Even a minor CSDA conviction can have serious, enduring consequences on your life.
 A criminal record for drugs can impact many aspects of a person’s life, including employment and international travel.

-Drug offences are particularly complex; charges and possible sentences vary significantly.
-Some issues that arise in drug sentences are:
+Drug offences can be particularly complex; charges and possible sentences vary significantly.
+Some issues that may arise in drug sentences are:

 - Whether there was trafficking of other drugs involved.

-"Trafficking" is a broad criminal category, and includes anything from transporting, selling to simply giving someone a drug.
-For example, simply sharing a "hit" of an illegal drug is considered trafficking.
+"Trafficking" is a broad term, and includes anything from transporting and selling drugs to simply giving someone a drug.
+For example, sharing a "hit" of an illegal drug is considered trafficking.

 "Possession" is another sweeping and multifaceted criminal charge.
-While many people believe Possession is personally holding a drug, one may be charged for simply being in the presence of someone with a drug.
-With Joint Possession, one individual holding a drug with the knowledge, consent, and assisted control of others makes all people in the party guilty of the offence.
-An individual may also be in Possession of a drug if they have it stored anywhere where the person has a measure of control.
+Many people believe being charged with possession requires personally holding a drug.
+However, one may be charged for simply being in the presence of someone with a drug.
+A group of people may be found guilty of Joint Possession.
+This occurs if any member of a party is holding drugs with the knowledge, consent, and assisted control of the others.
+Charges may also apply if an individual has stored drugs anywhere under their control.

-Our firm has successfully represented hundreds of individuals facing drug offences.
-Call Caramanna, Friedberg LLP at (416) 924-5969 if you or a loved one has been charged.
+Our law firm has successfully represented hundreds of individuals facing drug offences.
+If you or a loved one has been charged, call Caramanna, Friedberg LLP at (416) 924-5969 for a free consultation.
 We are here to help 24/7.